ieshaw/Lightsail_Utils/README.md

 # Lightsail_Utils
-Notes and utilities for spinning up AWS Lightsail instances
+Notes and utilities for spinning up AWS Lightsail instances.

-## After Spinning up a lightsail instance
+These are written for a fresh Lightsail linux instance.

+## Git

 Ensure git is installed